-Power cord is ~20 feet (~6.1 m) long and could be longer.
-If one needs longer power cord, extension cord might be used, however, have in mind that the unit requires ~14-15 Amps of current and that it uses a polarized plug – one blade is wider than the other.
-Anyway, if you need to clean larger area, unplug the unit from one and plug it in another wall socket, without using the extension cord.
+The power cord is ~20 feet (~6.1 m) long and, in our opinion, it could be longer.
+If one needs a longer power cord, you might use the extension cord.
+However, have in mind that the unit requires ~14-15 Amps of current and that it uses a polarized plug – one blade is wider than the other.
+Anyway, if you need to clean a larger area, unplug the unit from one and plug it in another wall socket, without using the extension cord.

 Also, there is no automatic rewind system.
-Good thing is that there is a power switch – many similar units start to heat the water as soon as they are plugged into the wall socket.
+The good thing is that there is a power switch – many similar units start to heat the water as soon as they are plugged into the wall socket.

-Unit is very light and weighs only 5 pounds (2.3 kg), and thanks to the triangle cleaning head and swivel mechanism, it easily cleans corners and edges and hard to reach surfaces like under and around the furniture.
+As we said above, the unit is very light and weighs only 5 pounds (2.3 kg).
+Thanks to the triangle cleaning head and swivel mechanism, it easily cleans corners and edges and hard-to-reach surfaces like under and around the furniture.

 Personally, I don’t like the fact that the water tank cannot be detached from the unit.
 Also, it requires two refills with the cup to be fully filled.